vchan2/vchan2.github.io/2021APCalculusAB.md

 Note that you will need to be familiar with the techniques covered un Unit 2 as well.
 You should be able to handle problems given algebraic, verbal, tabular, or graphical information.
 -->

-Unit 4 test is tentatively scheduled for <b>Wednesday, December 1</b> in-class.
+Unit 4 test is tentatively scheduled for <b>Monday, December 6</b> in-class.
 Unit 4 AP material is tentatively scheduled for <b>Friday, December 3</b> in-class.

 Note that the test is designed to be completed in 45 min, so it's a short one; it will be weighted less than standard units.
 You should be proficient in all material covered in Chapter 3 (sections 1, 2, 5).
 More precisely, you should be able to: